-- Indices: also a string, but this property uses a specialized mini-language that references glyphs by their font index order, and also optionally specifies advance and offset spacings.
+Indices—also a string, but this property uses a specialized mini-language that references glyphs by their font index order, and optionally specifies advance and offset spacings.

-Of these techniques, using UnicodeString is probably the most common, because it is the easiest to capture from the output of applications that are used to compose text.
+Of these techniques, UnicodeString is probably the most common because it is the easiest to capture from the output of applications that are used to compose text.

-In addition to the glyph information, a Glyphs element must always specify a FontUri.
+In addition to the glyph information, a Glyphs element must always specify a FontUri property value.
 There is no default or fallback characteristic that will provide a valid value.
-If you are defining Glyphs in XAML, failure to specify FontUri, and/or failure to specify any glyph information either by UnicodeString or GlyphIndex values in Indices, will raise a parser error.
+If you are defining Glyphs in XAML, a parser error will be raised if you fail to specify a FontUri value or fail to specify any glyph information either by UnicodeString or GlyphIndex values in the Indices property.

-Another technique for obtaining the necessary parts for Glyphs usage in Silverlight is to use the XPS printer driver that is a component of Microsoft Windows Vista.
+Another technique for obtaining the necessary parts to use Glyphs in Silverlight is to use the XPS printer driver that is a component of Microsoft Windows Vista.

-Note that the default Fill for Glyphs is null, and the default FontRenderingEmSize is 0.
-Therefore in order to render anything with Glyphs you should specify working values either in XAML or script.
-This is in contrast to TextBlock, which defaults to Black and 14.666 for its analogous properties.
+Note that the default Fill value for Glyphs is null, and the default FontRenderingEmSize value is 0.
+Therefore, in order to render anything with Glyphs, you should specify working values either in XAML or script.
+This is in contrast to the TextBlock object, which has default values of Black and 14.666, respectively, for its analogous properties.

-Note As with most types of software, font files are licensed, rather than sold, and licenses that govern the use of fonts vary from vendor to vendor.
-As a developer it is your responsibility to ensure that you have the required license rights for any font you embed within a document or application, or otherwise redistribute.
+As with most types of software, font files are licensed, rather than sold, and licenses that govern the use of fonts vary from vendor to vendor.
+As a developer, it is your responsibility to ensure that you have the required license rights for any font you embed in a document or application, or otherwise redistribute.

 The following example defines a Glyphs element in XAML.
-The source for this Glyphs output is an XPS package, which was then modified slightly for Silverlight XAML conformance and FontUri pathing.
+The source for this Glyphs output is an XPS package, which is then modified slightly for XAML conformance in Silverlight and for the FontUri path.
 The referenced FontUri is the GUID-named subsetted font that was also produced in the XPS output.
 The Indices attribute is also set based on that output.
-The Indices adjust the advances (not the actual glyph index information), with the glyphs information in the UnicodeString.
+The Indices adjust the advances (not the actual glyph index information), with the Glyphs information in the UnicodeString.